Turn classic Asian fried rice into fun and easy-to-serve fried rice cakes. Crispy and delicious, they are perfect for your lunchbox or a quick meal.

-These chinese fried rice cakes make a fantastic lunch/dinner/snack and are loaded with refreshing flavors.
-Ready in less than 30 mins and sure to please kids and grown ups alike.
+These Asian fried rice cakes make a fantastic lunch/dinner/snack and are loaded with refreshing flavors.
+Ready in less than 30 mins and sure to please kids and grown-ups alike.

-Even better, you can make these super easy rice cakes with leftover chinese fried rice, or any of your favorite rice recipes really.
-Oh, If you are on the heat side, come and join me and dip your rice cakes into spicy sriracha sauce!
+Even better, you can make these super easy rice cakes with leftover Chinese fried rice, or any of your favorite rice recipes really.

 - 4 cups cooked short grain rice

 - 1 cup cleaned prawns

 - ½ cup panko breadcrumbs + for coating

 - 2 tbs black sesame seeds

 - ½ teaspoon lemon zest, optional